Low-frequency in-vivo EPR Spectroscopy Vademecum

 What is EPR Spectroscopy?

-The major advantage of low-frequency EPR spectroscopy in living systems includes:
+The major advantages of low-frequency EPR spectroscopy in living systems include:

 • Elimination of sophisticated sample preparation protocols which can be a source of artefacts.